danielharton/PhoneServiceSystem/README.md

 This project demonstrates strong object-oriented programming principles, the Repository design pattern, and effective use of the ADO.NET/SQLite data access layer.

+## 📚 Documentation & Wiki

+For detailed guides on how to use the application and a deep dive into the database architecture, please visit the **[Project Wiki](https://github.com/danielharton/PhoneServiceSystem/wiki)**.

 ## ✨ Key Features

 - **👥 Client Management**: Create, read, update, and delete (CRUD) client profiles, including first name, last name, and contact numbers.